NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. "Airwire" -- unrouted net.
 Never acceptable.
 2. "Wire stub" -- A short bit of wire.
 Often these are remnants of partially deleted nets.
 If they go somewhere useful, they are fine.
 3. "Keepout" -- There is metal in side a keepout region.
 Rarely ok, but you'll get some of these for the antenna and maybe your logo.
 4. "Overlap" -- Two things (e.g., two different nets or a net and an SMD) overlap.
-Usually bad, but you'll probably see some for you bridge and the antenna triggers some as well.
+Usually bad, but you'll probably see some for you bridge and the antenna triggers some as well, you can approve these particular ones.
 5. "Width" -- A net is thinner than it should be.
 You'll get one of these between the antenna net and the balun.
 Usually they are not a good idea, but sometimes they are ok.
 For instance, the IMU datasheet says that narrow power/ground traces are fine for that part, so you could route those nets with thinner traces than the other power nets.

 You can approve errors, but your peer reviewers (and me) will be looking at them closely.
 You should be skeptical about approving errors.
 They are called errors for a reason.